 Board of Directors

-Do not worry about distance.
-Board meetings will be held over the phone, through email, and virtually.
-We will probably meet about once a month using the methods just listed.
-We understand that everyone has jobs and other activities and time is hard to come by, so we will plan meetings and activities accordingly.
+Distance should not be a deterrent to applying for a position on the board.
+Meetings and communications will be held over the phone, through email, and virtually.
+We currently meet every third Saturday of each month using the methods just listed.
+We understand that everyone has jobs and other activities they take part in, and we do our best to plan meetings and activities accordingly.

 If you are interested in being a board member, please contact us or fill out and return the Board Member Application and Contract.